Floydlang/floyd/Notes/Floyd code beta.markdown

 Notice about optimizations: many accellerations are made behind the scenes:

-- causing a struct to be copied normally only bumps a reference counter and shares the data via a reference.
+- Causing a struct to be copied normally only bumps a reference counter and shares the data via a reference.
 This makes copy fast.
 This makes equality fast too -- the same objects is always equal.
 - You cannot know that two structs with identical contents use the same storage -- if they are created independenlty from each other (not by copying) they are not necessarily deduplicated into the same object.
-- There is no way for client code to see if the struct instances are _the same_ - that is access the same memory via two separate pointers.

 # RESERVED KEYWORDS
 assert